 If this is you, then you need some extra vertical height in your shower shampoo niche.
 And the only way you can get this is with either a custom built vertical shower niche, a prefab tile ready niche that’s mounted vertically, or a finished shower niche with a taller shelf height.

 Either way, you’ll need to get your shelves spaced properly within the niche to accommodate these larger bottles.
-Most prefab niche brands do not have vertical models and their smaller niches don’t have enough height because they’re designed only for average height shampoo bottles.
+Most prefab niche brands do not have vertical models, and their smaller niches are designed only for average shampoo bottle height.

 Standard Height for Shower Niche Shelf

-A standard shower shelf height in your shower niche should be between 8-1/2″ to 10″ to accommodate regular sized shampoo bottles.
+A standard shower shelf height in your shower niche should be between 8-1/2″ to 10″ to accommodate regular shampoo bottle heights.
 A larger shower shelf space of 12″ – 13″ may be needed if you plan to use the larger pump bottles.
 A standard shower soap shelf height is around 3-1/2″.